JohnLucid1/bookie/README.md

    - Use /searchbook followed by the book's name to search for a specific book.

 4. **Admin Upload:**
-   - Admins can use /uploadbook to upload books for sharing.
+   - Use to upload your books

 5. **Top 5 Downloaded Books:**
    - Use /topfive to get a list of the top 5 most downloaded books.

 6. **Delete a Book:**
-   - Admins can use /deletebook to choose and delete a book from the shared collection.
+   - Use to delete one of your books

 7. **List Your Books:**
    - Use /mybooks to get a list of all the books you have shared.